 - New Testament teaching is that we can give and should do but of our own free will, not grudgingly or under pressure (2 Cor.
 8:5-12, 9:5-13).
 Giving is under grace not under law.

-Quiboloy’s claims that his followers should be tithing to support him are not Biblical, and like many prosperity preachers today he is reinforcing and teaching things that are clearly false.
+Quiboloy’s claims that his followers should be tithing to support him are not biblical, and like many prosperity preachers today he is reinforcing and teaching things that are clearly false.
 We should always be wary of any ministry that focuses far too much time on tithing or being successful and rich.
-It was never Jesus' way,and it shouldn't be our way either.
-'Pastor' Quiboloy makes the mistake many do today--if you're rich and successful, God must be blessing you.
-Well a short study of early Christianity proves such a premise to be false.
+It was never Jesus' way and it shouldn't be our way either.
+'Pastor' Quiboloy makes the mistake many do today, supposing that if you're rich and successful, then God must be blessing you.
+Well, a short study of early Christianity proves such a premise to be false.
 Just look at some of Jesus' closest disciples and we'll see how successful they were by Quilboloy's standards:

-It would appear quite clearly that judging how honest, committed, loyal and trustworthy someone is by their material possessions is to be honest is not just untrue but a disgrace to those around the world who give their lives on a daily basis in the face of vicious persecution.
+It would appear quite clearly that judging how honest, committed, loyal and trustworthy someone is by their material possessions is, to be honest, not just wrong but a disgrace to those around the world who give their lives on a daily basis in the face of vicious persecution.

 - http://www.kingdomofjesuschrist.org/2/faq/101questions.html; http://www.kingdomofjesuschrist.org/2/kd/the_financial_revolution.html; http://www.kingdomofjesuschrist.org/2/kd/the_spiritual_revolution.html; http://www.kingdomofjesuschrist.org/2/PACQ/life_and_calling.html; http://www.kingdomofjesuschrist.org/2/PACQ/message_of_the_son.html; http://www.kingdomofjesuschrist.org/2/kn/kingdomnation_timeline.html; http://newsinfo.inquirer.net/inquirerheadlines/nation/view/20100216-253439/Who-is-Pastor-Apollo-Quiboloy; http://www.letusreason.org/Cults20.htm; sources all accessed May 11th, 2010.